 Here are a few tips and techniques that will help you get the most from a handsaw.

-- Watch the reflection in the saw.
+•Watch the reflection in the saw.
 You can make sure you're cutting squarely by keeping an eye on the reflection of the workpiece in the saw blade.
-When it appears to run straight through the saw as shown at right, you're square.
+When it appears to run straight through the saw as shown below, you're square.